zenml-io/zenml-huggingface-sagemaker/README.md

 use a notebook or run it in scripts.
 Choose whichever path suits your learning style.

+You can also watch a full video walkthrough on YouTube:

 [![Full Huggingface to Sagemaker ZenML tutorial](https://img.youtube.com/vi/Q1EH2H8Akgo/0.jpg)](https://www.youtube.com/playlist?list=PLhNrLW_IWplw6dBbmGcL828-atJMu3Cw)

 ### 📓 EITHER: Use a Jupyter notebook